JonathanGiles/azure-sdk-readme-refresh/demo-1/README.md

 * Azure Active Directory
 * Connection strings

-For samples on how to connect using these authentication methods, refer to the [samples document][samples]
+Authentication uses the [azure-identity][azFor samples on how to connect using these authentication methods, refer to the [samples document][samples]

 ## Key Concepts and Examples